qijianpeng/awesome-edge-computing/README.md

   of edge computing and caching.
 This simulator system contains three models:
   Content, Base Station and User.

+- [EmuEdge](https://github.com/emuedge/emuedge): EmuEdge is a scalable, Hi-Fi, highly-automated real-world network emulator based on Xen/Linux Netns/OvS, supporting edge computing prototyping and general network emulation with both container/vm and can be hybridly combined with existing physical infrastructures.

 - [EmuFog](https://github.com/emufog/emufog): EmuFog helps to test fog computing applications more efficiently.
 Instead of actual deploying large network topologies with your application to test, EmuFog helps to generate networks